How to write a business proposal

 Finally, technology gives you the upper hand now.
 A document tracking platform like Slidebean Track will notify you when the prospect opened the proposal, and tell you how much time they spend on each slide, whether they shared the proposal inside their company, or if they even took the time to look through the whole deck.

-What to Include in a Business Proposal Presentation?
+What is included in this Business Proposal Template?

-The following outline is the most used business proposal structure:
+The following outline is the most used business proposal template:

 - Company Introduction